 The Magasini Cemetery dates back to the beginning of the Jewish community.
 A plaque on the remaining wall reads: “Here was the Jewish cemetery from the 18th century until the end of the 1960s.”
 Today, the site is, unfortunately, a parking lot.

 Tallinn’s only active Jewish burial ground is Rahumae Cemetery, which opened in 1909.
 Visitors may be interested in the wooden hevra kaddisha building.

-There are also two notable memorials: One is for those who perished in the Holocaust; the other is for those who were deported, killed or exiled during the Soviet occupation.
+There are also two notable memorials: One is for those who perished in the Holocaust; the other is for those who were deported, killed, or exiled during the Soviet occupation.
 Beila Barski, for whom the synagogue was named after, is buried there.
 Alexander Bronstein, her son, was the project’s most significant contributor.

-One of the 3 largest labor camps in Estonia.
-Klooga was established in the summer of 1943.
+It is possible to have an extension to this tour if you’d like to see the Klooga Concentration Camp which is about 45 km off Tallinn.
+One of the three largest labor camps in Estonia, Klooga was established in the summer of 1943.
 The camp held some 2,000—3,000 prisoners, who arrived in August and September of 1943 and 100 Soviet prisoners of war were also interned there.

 The Germans began evacuating Klooga in the summer of 1944.
 On September 19, SS men shot the last 2,500 prisoners in the camp.
 Only 85 prisoners managed to hide and thus survive.

 The Klooga concentration camp was the best-known National Socialist camp in Estonia.
-Three monuments – set up in 1951, 1994 and 2005 – commemorate the camp’s victims.
+Three monuments – set up in 1951, 1994, and 2005 – commemorate the camp’s victims.